 Histogram Configuration Properties

-Wavefront supports additional histogram configuration properties, shown in the following table.
-Note the requirements on the state directory and the effect of the two persist
+Operations for Applications supports additional histogram configuration properties, shown in the following table.
+The requirements on the state directory and the effect of the two persist

 properties listed at the bottom of the table.